 The pigment ink for professional inkjet printers are made of tiny particles that sit on top of the paper and are of archival quality.
 This can last up to 200 years or more when maintained in proper conditions, compared with dye-based inks which are absorbed into the paper and tend to fade quickly lasting up to 75 years if maintained in proper conditions.

 However, you should understand that there are two drawbacks to pigment ink:

 If you did not know what metamerism is, it is a phenomenon where two colors appear to be of the same shade under one light source (maybe an incandescent light) but appear to be different shades under a second source (maybe a fluorescent light).
-In our case, the difference in shade appears when the print is viewed at an angle.
+In our case, the difference in shade appears when the image is viewed at an angle.

 How This Analysis Was Conducted:

-- Image quality – the maximum print resolution was taken into account as this is a ruling factor when producing high-quality images for any purpose.
+- Image quality – the maximum photo print resolution was taken into account as this is a ruling factor when producing high-quality images for any purpose.

-- Monochrome prints – it is no good having a black and white print with no tonal variations or one with awkward color casts and so we have looked at printers that have a few inks dedicated to black and white prints so that the produced prints have an amazing dynamic range and produce true grey colors.
-Dedicated matte and photo black nozzles are also a very important factor to be looked into if you are someone who very often switches printing media.
-A printer without a dedicated nozzle for photo black and matte black will cost you some money on ink when switching between media as some ink is wasted in this process and it will also take some time for switching, although not a huge amount.
+- Monochrome prints – it is no good having a monochrome image with no tonal variations or one with awkward color casts and so we have looked at devices that have a few inks dedicated to monochrome so that the produced images have an amazing dynamic range and produce true grey colors.
+Dedicated matte and photo-black nozzles are also a very important factor to be looked into if you are someone who very often switches media.
+A device without a dedicated nozzle for photo black and matte black will cost you some money on ink costs when switching between media as some ink is wasted in this process and it will also take some time for switching, although not a huge amount.

 The three top printers that came out of the initial analysis are: